KoT17/OnlineDietitian/backend/README.md

 Databases
 ---------
-To properly run sql scripts to create tables, import the scripts inside of the folder to a local database with port 33060
+To properly run sql scripts to create tables, import the scripts inside of the folder to a local database with port 33060.
+Username and Password are "root" and "root"

 Frameworks
 ----------